PharmGKB/PharmCAT/docs/FAQs.md

 Please review the latest [CPIC SOP for assigning allele function](https://cpicpgx.org/resources/cpic-draft-allele-function-sop/) for further details or any updates on the definitions.

-### How to understand "_reference_" or "_*1_"?
+### How to understand "Reference" or "\*1"?

-You will see "Reference" (for genes like _DPYD_, _RYR1_, _CACNA1S_, _CFTR_, etc.) or "*1" (for genes like _CYP2B6_, _CYP2C9_, etc.). _Reference_ or _*1_ indicate an absence of alternative genetic alleles at the PharmCAT interrogated genetic positions.
+You will see "Reference" (for genes like _DPYD_, _RYR1_, _CACNA1S_, _CFTR_, etc.) or "\*1" (for genes like _CYP2B6_, _CYP2C9_, etc.).
+"Reference" or "\*1" indicate an absence of alternative genetic alleles at the PharmCAT interrogated genetic positions.
 They are assigned by default when no alternative variants are found at the queried positions.
 They do not suggest a lack of genetic variation at every position in the gene and should not be mistaken to mean an exact match to the entire reference sequence for the gene.

-For the gene _CFTR_, "_Reference_" in the PharmCAT report corresponds to "_ivacaftor non-reponsive CFTR sequnence_" in the CPIC guideline.
+For the gene _CFTR_, "Reference" in the PharmCAT report corresponds to "ivacaftor non-reponsive CFTR sequnence" in the CPIC guideline.

 ### How to render PharmCAT outputs into a tabular-formatted file